jonavrilyo/Google-Data-Analytics-Case-Study-Cyclistic-Bike-Share/README.md

   - 10 of the 12 CSV files used text qualifiers, although this appeared to be unnecessary.
 ## Process Phase
 - I used Excel Power Query to transform and combine the 12 months of data.
 - To avoid the limitations of Excel, the dataset was loaded into the data model as a connection.
-Then, using DAX Studio—which detects the data model—I exported the dataset as a new CSV file named *'cyclistic_full_year.csv.'*
+Then, using DAX Studio—which detects the data model—to export the dataset as a new CSV file named *'cyclistic_full_year.csv.'*
 - Further data manipulation and cleaning were done in R Studio.
 Please see the [Markdown](https://github.com/jonavrilyo/Google-Data-Analytics-Case-Study-Cyclistic-Bike-Share/blob/main/cyclistic_2023.md) file.
 ## Key Findings
 - Although the number of members nearly doubles that of casual riders, the total ride length between the two groups isn’t as significant as expected.